cristianmercado19/ionic-oAuth-example/README.md

-# Ionic oAuth 2.0 example with "Google + Api" from the basic concept
+# Ionic oAuth 2.0 example with `Google + Api` from the basic concept
 My initial motivation was create a document about oAuth 2.0.
 I chose `Ionic` framework because I'm developing an application for mobile...
 In addition, I chose `Google` because it offers a lot of APIs to use with oAuth authentication.
 I spent many hours with some internal google configurations and `Google +`.
 For this main reason, I create this example which includes a first part about `Google settings`.

 ## Goals
-Show step by step how implement "Google + Api" and oAuth credential.
+Show step by step how implement `Google + Api` and oAuth credential.
 Basically, the application should offer the google authentication.
-Once the user accepts the permissions we have the possibility to interact with "Google + api".
+Once the user accepts the permissions we have the possibility to interact with `Google + api`.
 Finally, we are going to request some data such as name, email, genre, birthday, coverPhoto etc...

 ### Include:
 - Concept of oAuth
 - cordovaOauth
 - How configure and available Google oAuth 2.0 to Access Google APIs
 - Sing-in button
-- Use of "Google + Api"
+- Use of `Google + Api`
 - Render peronal details

 ### You should now about...